mattermost/docs/source/administration/prev-config-settings.rst

 This attribute will be used within the Mattermost user interface to identify and mention users.
 For example, if a Username Attribute is set to **john.smith** a user typing ``@john`` will see ``@john.smith`` in their auto-complete options and posting a message with ``@john.smith`` will send a notification to that user that they've been mentioned.

-The **Username Attribute** may be set to the same value used to sign-in to the system, called a **Login ID Attribute**, or it can be mapped to a different value.
+The **Username Attribute** may be set to the same value used to sign in to the system, called a **Login ID Attribute**, or it can be mapped to a different value.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"UsernameAttribute": ""`` with string input.                                                                             |